 If someone other than your employer (a negligent third party) is responsible for your on-the-job injury, Robert Smoler can also seek a personal injury award for you from the third party.
 For example, if you are injured in a car accident on the job you may be entitled to damages from the other at-fault driver.
 Or you may be entitled to sue the manufacturer and sellers of defective equipment which injured you.
 Personal injury claims provide compensation for losses not otherwise covered by workers’ compensation, such as pain and suffering.
 For further information, please see our Workers’ Compensation Information Center.

 Smoler Law Office and Chicago disability lawyer Robert Smoler have extensive experience helping people who have been denied Social Security disability benefits.

 Few people are aware that a very high percentage of Social Security Disability Income (SSDI) claims (more than 90 percent) are initially denied, whether the person is disabled or not.
 While you can request a reconsideration of your claim, most reconsiderations are also denied.
 Finally, you may appeal to have a hearing before an administrative law judge.
 Robert Smoler represents clients at these administrative hearings and has a track record of helping more than 80 percent of his clients receive the SSDI benefits to which they are entitled.

 If you were injured at work and are unable to return to work because of your injury, Robert Smoler may be able to see to it that your Social Security Disability benefits are not reduced by the settlement you receive as a result of your workers’ compensation claim.

-Nearly 25 Years of Dedicated Focus – Millions of Results
+Over 25 Years of Dedicated Focus – Millions of Results

 For a free initial consultation about your workers’ compensation case, call Robert Smoler at (800) 682-9330 or contact Smoler Law Office online today.